The mestiza muse

 The Kinky Curly Knot Today Detangler as well as this product make great primers before applying your styling products.

-To detangle with oils
+To Detangle with Oils

 1. Start with dry hair.